MoenMi/notes/classes/cs483/1-intro.md

 ## 1.3 - Unsupervised learning

+**Unsupervised learning** has no output targets and seeks to make sense of data.

 ### 1.3.1 - Clustering

+The goal of clustering is to partition the inputs into regions that contain similar points.
+Note that the number of clusters is determined by balancing model complexity and fit to the data.

 ### 1.3.2 - Discovering latent "factors of variation"

+When dealing with high-dimensional data, it is often useful to reduce the dimensionality by projecting it to a lower dimensional subspace that captures the essence of the data.

 ### 1.3.3 - Self-supervised learning